sudja89/sudja89.github.io/README.md

 ---
 2. Notas musicales [Vista](https://sudja89.github.io/2-notasMusicales/index.html)

-    It is a practice of moving forward or backward using the buttons and modifying the different circles.
+    It is a matter of moving the musical scale forward or backward, using the buttons modifying the different circles that indicate the note on which it is located.